inkawhich/island-in-the-sun/submission/README.md

 - Lisa Sapozhnikov
 - Yifan Li

+## Prerequisites

+In this project we use the Caffe2 framework to train our CNN.
+The conda install (https://caffe2.ai/docs/getting-started.html?platform=mac&configuration=prebuilt) for Caffe2 is very simple and is by far the fastest way to install.
+After you install Caffe2 make sure to set your PYTHONPATH properly then you should be able to run this code.

+Also, we do not provide a copy of the data, so before starting make sure you have the data from Kaggle downloaded and know the paths to *labels_training.csv* and the *training* and *testing* directories.

 ## How to use this code...

 1. Edit the inputs section of the *create_dictionary_file.py* script to point to your *labels_training.csv* and *training* data directory that you downloaded from Kaggle